 Theoretical ways of HIV transmission:

-- Blood contact onto an open wound – possible but an unlikely scenario as open wounds should be tended immediately in order to reduce the risk of other infections.
+- Blood contact with an open wound – is possible but an unlikely scenario as open wounds should be tended to immediately in order to reduce the risk of other infections.
 The risk of a bacterial infection would be higher than an HIV infection.

 - Blood contact onto mouth or eyes – again possible but extremely unlikely unless you happen to be in a horror movie.

-- Dried blood – although HIV can survive in dried blood for several days, the environment has to be favourable and transfer this way is very very unlikely.
+- Dried blood – although HIV can survive in dried blood for several days, the environment has to be favorable and transfer this way is very very unlikely.

 No risk of HIV transmission:

 - Touching a toilet seat or door knob.